BrainStormYourWayIn/sierra/README.md

     app.run()

 ```
-You can also define the functions in separate files and import it
+Of course, you can also define the functions in separate files and import it

 ________________________________